php-fig/fig-standards/proposed/PSR-1-basic.md

-A file should *either* declare new symbols (classes, functions, constants, etc.) and have no other side effects, *or* it should execute logic with side effects, but *not* both.
+A file should *either* declare new symbols (classes, functions, constants, etc.) and have no other side effects, *or* it should execute logic with side effects, but *not both*.

 The phrase "side effects" means execution of logic not directly related to declaring classes, functions, constants, etc., *merely from including the file*.

-"Side effects" include but are not limited to: generating output, explicit use of `require` or `include`, connecting to external services, modifying ini settings, emitting errors or exceptions, and so on.
+"Side effects" include but are not limited to: generating output, explicit use of `require` or `include`, connecting to external services, modifying ini settings, emitting errors or exceptions, modifying global or static variables, reading from or writing to a file, and so on.

-An example of a file with side effects:
+The following is an example of a file with both declarations and side effects;
+i.e, an example of what to avoid:

 ```php
 <?php